glynawe/Vanilla/vanilla.md

 An *interface* contains a set of definitions.
 A *module* contains a set of definitions and declarations.
 The primary purpose of modules is group together collections of types and procedures to define abstract data types.

 If a module is declared with a *public interface* then only the definitions in that interface will be available when the module is imported.
 The module must contain declarations for all the definitions in its public interface.

  A *functor* is a module parametrized with a list of interfaces for modules that it can import; the actual modules are supplied when the functor is imported.
 The primary purpose of functors is to define generic abstract data types.
 Each module parameter has an interface that specifies a minimum set of definitions that the actual module must provide.
-A `where` clause specifies types from different parameter modules that are to be equivalent (this is important when defining generic types).
+A functor *type constraint* specifies types from different parameter modules that are to be equivalent (this is important when defining generic types).

 All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
 For example, the type `integer` is a standard declaration.